mozilla/extension-workshop/src/content/documentation/themes/cross-browser-compatibility.md

 There is currently limited compatibility between themes in the major browsers.
 Opera takes an entirely different approach, and Microsoft Edge themes are not yet open to developers.

 There is good compatibility between Firefox [static themes](/documentation/themes/static-themes/) and Chrome themes, providing the ability to port a single header image theme from Firefox to Chrome.
-However, noting that `"frame":` and `"tab_background_text":` only support RGB color array definition on Chrome.
+However, noting that `frame` and `tab_background_text` only support RGB color array definition on Chrome.

 So, in the single image theme example [(weta_fade)](https://github.com/mdn/webextensions-examples/tree/master/themes/weta_fade) could be supported in Chrome using the following manifest.json file: